Cuyo, Palawan: Feast of St. Augustine

 Yearly on August 28, Cuyo Island celebrates San Agustin's feast, currently dubbed as the Purongitan Festival, marked as the main celebration of Cuyo town.

 On the eve of the fiesta, a cultural presentation featuring the traditional performing arts and sometimes a separate show of modern songs and dances may be presented.
 The feast day is begun with a morning mass (sometimes a High Mass officiated by the bishop) and followed by the Ati-ati, a legacy of the Aklanon migrants who left an impact to the town.
 Folk from the nearby islands board barotos (boats) to view the parade which recreates the confrontation of San Agustin and the native "savages".
-Participants portray the Aeta by darkening their bodies with soot and painting their faces with anyel (indigo).
+Participants portray the Aeta by darkening their bodies with soot and painting their faces with anyel (indigo) - this act being the name the festival is named in the Cuyo language, purongitan.
 They don foot-high headgear of coconut ginit fiber adorned with chicken feathers, and decorate their costumes with coconut leaves.
 The men, clad in loin cloths, carry spears, bows and arrows, or bolo.
-The women, wearing patadyong and beaded necklaces, carry baskets with a tumpline.
+The women, wearing patadyong and beaded necklaces, traditionally would carry baskets with a tumpline, but not today.

 For years the participants from the town form two lines, one of men and the other of women.
 The director signals the start of the singing by striking his cane on the ground.
 This is followed by a spontaneous dance characterized by sways, hops, jumps, and the jerking of weapons accompanied by chanting; the director also signals the end of the dance.
 The village captain and his family may recite a series of verses.
 The director is then approached by the last to recite, customarily the role belongs to youngest child of the barangay captain's family assigned.